How to dye Easter Eggs with Rice and Food Coloring – all supplies are found in your home – plus more Egg dyeing techniques and tutorials.

 This easy to-do DIY makes memories that will last forever.
 After dyeing, celebrate Easter this season with your kid’s favorite tradition, Easter egg hunting!
 These eggs are easy to make, using simple ingredients in your home.
 Use this recipe for spring party decor or even as a game – like an Easter Egg toss but only one is not hardboiled!
 For more Easter egg hunting ideas, be sure to check out our nighttime glow in the dark Easter egg hunt.

 (I have to insert that the paragraph above was written by my fifth grader.
 I have learned to embrace her presence and put her to work on some of her first tasks of work and helping mom out.
 Normally she helps by picking up toys or watching her younger siblings, but today I gave her a stab at writing an introductory paragraph to our Easter egg rice post.
 I’d say she did a pretty good job!)
+Browse the Publix Ad as well.

 Happy Easter and happy dyeing!